libsdl-org/SDL/docs/README-main-functions.md

 ```

 This will be called whenever an SDL event arrives, on the thread that runs
 SDL_AppIterate.
-You should not call SDL_CleanupEvent() on the provided
-event, and your app should also not call SDL_PollEvent, SDL_PumpEvent, etc,
+Your app should also not call SDL_PollEvent, SDL_PumpEvent,
-as  SDL will manage all this for you.
+etc, as  SDL will manage all this for you.
 Return values are the same as from
 SDL_AppIterate(), so you can terminate in response to SDL_EVENT_QUIT, etc.